Sharpening Part 2 – The Journey

 Making the Essential Oilpot

 If you use bamboo or wood, be sure to prime and paint both the inside of the cup, and underside of the foot, with a high-solids urethane or polyurethane paint.
 I used a natural urethane extracted from the cashew tree called “Cashew” on the bamboo joint in these photos.
-The gaudy orange color makes it easy to differentiate my oilpot from others on a jobsite
+The gaudy orange color is not a fashion statement, but makes it easy to differentiate my oilpot from others on a jobsite

 If you make your oilpot from bamboo or wood, after painting it be sure to line the inside of the cup with an unbroken sheet of aluminum foil to prevent the oil from soaking through.
 The paint alone will slow down the oil’s movement through the wood’s fibers, but sure as hogs are made of bacon, without an impermeable liner of some sort, it will eventually seep out making a mess.
 An aluminum foil liner will fix this.

 Next you will need some clean, white, cotton T-shirt fabric.
 Used clothing is fine.
 White because you want to be able to tell how dirty the fabric is at any time.
-T-shirt fabric because it’s knitted, not woven, and sheds the least fibers.
+T-shirt fabric because it’s knitted, not woven, and sheds the least fibers, unlike flannel.
 Clean because pixies hate it.
 If you don’t believe me, just ask them.

 Roll the cloth up very tightly into a wick just a hair smaller in diameter than the inside of your container and bind it tightly with string or thread.
 You should be able to force this dense cloth wick tightly into the cup with approximately ½” projecting above the lip.
 It must be a tight enough fit to prevent the wick from falling or pulling out accidentally, but not so tight it breaks the container.
 It will take several tries to judge just the right amount of fabric, so be patient and keep at it until you get it right.